Visually Descriptive Language Model for Vector Graphics Reasoning: Introduction

 \section{Introduction}

-In recent years, large multimodal models (LMMs)~\citep{openai2023gpt4v, team2023gemini, llava, chen2023internvl, bai2023qwen} have achieved impressive performance across a broad spectrum of general vision-language benchmarks~\citep{vqav2, fu2023mme, liu2023mmbench, yu2023mmvet, seed_bench}.
+In recent years, large multimodal models (LMMs)~\citep{openai2023gpt4v, team2023gemini, llava, chen2023internvl, bai2023qwen} have achieved impressive performance across a wide spectrum of general vision-language benchmarks~\citep{vqav2, fu2023mme, liu2023mmbench, yu2023mmvet, seed_bench}.
 However, these monolithic LMMs still struggle with seemingly simple tasks that require precise perception of low-level visual details.
-In particular, we empirically observe that LMMs frequently exhibit this failure mode in \imgtype, which are images composed purely of 2D objects and shapes, devoid of any camera viewpoint.
+In particular, we empirically observe that LMMs frequently exhibit this failure mode in \imgtype, which are images composed purely of 2D objects and shapes.
 For example, a state-of-the-art LMM like GPT-4o~\citep{openai2024gpt4o} can still fail 43\% of the time when comparing the lengths of two line segments, and 54\% of the time when solving a simple 2$\times$2 maze.
-LMMs’ ability to understand \imgtype is largely underexplored compared to natural images but is essential for growing downstream applications, such as LMM-based agents in web, visual design, and OS environments~\citep{zhou2023webarena, liu2024visualagentbench, xie2024osworld, rawles2024androidworld, zheng2024seeact, lu2024weblinx}.
-To address this challenge, we identify two main research questions.
+LMMs’ ability to understand \imgtype is largely underexplored compared to natural images but is essential for growing downstream applications in web, visual design, and OS environments~\citep{zhou2023webarena, liu2024visualagentbench, xie2024osworld, rawles2024androidworld, zheng2024seeact, lu2024weblinx}.
+In this work, we focus on the fundamental aspects of low-level visual reasoning involving \imgtype---including measurements, spatial relations, counting, and logical reasoning.
+It is important to note that in this paper, ``vector graphics'' refers to \textbf{rasterized images} in JPEG or PNG format, without assuming access to their underlying vector code.
+This reflects a more realistic setting for visual reasoning in real-world scenarios, such as web~\cite{zhou2023webarena, lu2024weblinx} and mobile~\cite{wang2024mobile2, wang2025mobile}.
+To address the aforementioned challenge, we identify two main research questions.
 First, how can we enable precise visual perception in LMMs?
-Second, how can we effectively leverage low-level visual perception for vision-language reasoning?
+Second, how can we bridge the gap between low-level perception and high-level reasoning?